esnible/middleware2017/exercise-6/README.md

 The destination is the name of the service to which the traffic is being routed.
 The route labels identify the specific service instances that will recieve traffic.
 For example, in a Kubernetes deployment of Istio, the route label “version: v1” indicates that only pods containing the label “version: v1” will receive traffic.

-Rules can be configured using the _istioctl_ CLI, or in a Kubernetes deployment using the _kubectl_ command instead.
+Rules can be configured using the _istioctl_ CLI.

-There are three kinds of traffic management rules in Istio: Route Rules, Destination Policies (these are not the same as Istio Mixer policies), and Egress Rules.
-All three kinds of rules control how requests are routed to a destination service.

 # Route Rules